 If you’re still going to be receiving income into your UK bank account, then it is possible for you to continue using your British debit or credit card whilst in Spain.

 This can be quite handy because all you have to do is head to the nearest Cash Machine to get access to Euros.
 But remember, every time you use your UK-based debit or credit card you will be charged a fee.
-To see how much your bank will charge you, check out Money Saving Expert’s list of card charges.
+To see how much your bank will charge you, check out WeSwap’s list of card charges.

 A Good Idea Before You Leave Is To Open An International Bank Account